Surge Protection & Decouplers

 CCE supplies the Dairyland Solid State Decoupler (SSD) and the Dairyland Polarization Cell Replacement (PCR).

 Surge Protection.
 Similarly, induced voltages in the pipeline caused by local lightning or power line faults can result in insulated joints failure.
 To protect against this joint break-down, a Pipeline Equalisation Clamp (PEC) can be connected directly across the joint.
 In its inactive state the PEC presents an effective open circuit across the joint.
 Should the insulated joint voltage start to rise due to transients, the PEC will conduct and safely pass the transient current to ground, limiting the voltage stress across the joint.
 After conduction the PEC will automatically reset to its inactive state.

+Other than this, we also offer anodes, impressed current cathodic protection, flange isolation kits and more.
 Please contact the products & materials sales representative at your nearest CCE office for more information.

 Engineering Services for Corrosion Protection

 Trust Corrosion Control Engineering to provide high quality products and outstanding customer service.
 Call us today.